 - When visiting the Catacombs, keep in mind that you will need to cover your knees and shoulders, as in any other Catholic place of worship.
 Normally jeans and a sweater are sufficient for the cold of Rome in the winter months, but in summer the last thing you want to wear is long pants.
-Try to pack something covering but light if you are traveling during the summer season, you will need it to visit the myriad of Catholic sites in the city.
+Try to pack something covering but light in your suitcase if you are traveling during the summer season, you will need it to visit the many Catholic sites in the city.

 - Something they don't tell you when preparing these excursions is that, especially in the case of Ostia Antica and the Villa Adriana and Villa d'Este, they are not very adapted for people with special mobility needs.
 The ruins are full of stones and mounds that can make access difficult, so keep this in mind before deciding on an experience.